VladSkultety/Persian-Transliterator/README.md

 # Persian-Transliterator
 A code transliterating the Persian script into the Roman Alphabet.
+Work in progress.

 I would like the code to do this: